U.S. wishes Muslims peaceful, blessed Ramadan - Nigeria Today

 U.S. wishes Muslims peaceful, blessed Ramadan

-“I wish all those celebrating a very happy Ramadan Kareem”, Tillerson said.

-The Muslim holy month of Ramadan is expected to start on Saturday, May 27.

-The post U.S. wishes Muslims peaceful, blessed Ramadan appeared first on Vanguard News.
+The post U.S. wishes Muslims peaceful, blessed Ramadan appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share